dotnet/csharplang/proposals/low-level-struct-improvements.md

 The language "does not contribute" means the arguments are simply not considered when calculating the *ref-safe-to-escape* or *safe-to-escape* value of the method return respectively.
 That is because the values can't contribute to that lifetime as the `scoped` annotation prevents it.

 The method invocation rules can now be simplified.
 The receiver no longer needs to be special cased, in the case of `struct` it is now simply a `scoped ref T`.
-The rvalue rules need to change to account for `ref` field returns:
+The value rules need to change to account for `ref` field returns:

-> An rvalue resulting from a method invocation `e1.M(e2, ...)` is *safe-to-escape* from the smallest of the following scopes:
+> An value resulting from a method invocation `e1.M(e2, ...)` is *safe-to-escape* from the smallest of the following scopes:
 > 1. The *calling method*
 > 2. The *safe-to-escape* contributed by all argument expressions
 > 3. When the return is a `ref struct` then *ref-safe-to-escape* contributed by all `ref` arguments

-The lvalue rules can be simplified to:
+The `ref` calling  rules can be simplified to:

-> An lvalue resulting from a ref-returning method invocation `e1.M(e2, ...)` is *ref-safe-to-escape* the smallest of the following scopes:
+> An value resulting from a method invocation `ref e1.M(e2, ...)` is *ref-safe-to-escape* the smallest of the following scopes:
 > 1. The *safe-to-escape* of the rvalue
 > 2. The *ref-safe-to-escape* contributed by all `ref` arguments